 The auto-filter option expects exactly one rectangular range matching the provided tag and defines an auto-filter on top of it.
 It is up to the user to address only the header row or the entire data table within the XLS sheet.

 The hide columns option hides all columns that have a tagged cell.

 The hide rows option hides all rows that have a tagged cell.

 XLS Format Merger Node

-This node combines 2 to 4 XLS formatting ports into one.
+This node combines multiple XLS formatting ports into one.
 Using it after the XLS Sheet Selector node allows to format various sheets, with these changes being applied all at once via the XLS Formatter (apply) node, cf. Figure 7.